A NOTE TO APPLICANTS

 New Fellows for 2013

 Middlebury—Ten new fellows for 2013 have been chosen to receive Middlebury Fellowships in Environmental Journalism.
 The $10,000 grants are given to ten early career journalists to support a year of reporting and writing based on a proposal they submit.
-They meet with the directors and a visiting faculty member twice, for a week in the fall at Bread Loaf, in Ripton VT, where they brainstorm their stories, and in the spring at the Monterey Institute for International Studies, in Monterey CA, where they edit the completed pieces.
+They meet with the directors and a visiting faculty member twice, for a week in the fall at Bread Loaf, in Ripton VT, where they brainstorm their stories, and in the spring at the Middlebury Institute for International Studies at Monterey (MIIS) in California, where they edit the completed pieces.

 “Each year it’s an embarrassment of riches, but this year was harder than ever to choose,” said program director Bill McKibben.
 “We could easily have funded thirty stories, and it never gets any easier to pass on something we love.
 It’s thrilling to see how many of our applicants are breaking ground, uncovering news and giving context to the most important stories of our time, and we’re grateful for every proposal we receive.”